val7304/flashcards/readme.md

 ### Data Initialization

-- In the **develop branch**, `data.sql` automatically loads:
+- In the **develop branch**, `data.sql` automatically loads: 5 categories and 25 flashcards
-  - 5 categories
-  - 25 flashcards

-- In **staging and production**, data initialization is **disabled by design** Initial data must be inserted manually using the provided SQL script
+- In **staging and production**, data initialization is **disabled by design** Initial data must be inserted manually using the `data-init.sql` script provided

 ---